AkazaDorian/Auto-Irrigation-System/README.md

 2. Download the Data folder (https://github.com/AkazaDorian/Auto-Irrigation-System/tree/master/Data) into Pi 2, rename the folder to be `proj`.

-3. Copy the files inside `systemctl` folder into `/etc/systemd/system/`, run `sudo systemctl daemon-reload".
+3. Copy the files inside `systemctl` folder into `/etc/systemd/system/`, run `sudo systemctl daemon-reload`.

 4. Modify the IP addresses and ports in piController.py and piData.py to the IP and ports to be used.